pratapladhani/mcs-labs/labs/pipelines-and-source-control/README.md

 In this lab, you'll implement a complete ALM deployment process for Microsoft Copilot Studio using Power Platform pipelines.
 By the end of the lab, you will:

 * Create and configure Power Platform pipelines for automated deployment across environments.
-* Deploy solutions from DEV to TEST and PROD environments using managed solutions.
+* Deploy solutions from DEV to PROD environments using managed solutions.
 * Identify and complete post-deployment configuration steps for non-solution-aware settings.
 * Experience the benefits of Managed Environment governance in preventing unauthorized customizations.
 * Commit changes to source control and understand the structure of unpacked solutions.